Ibexian/EastMeetsKitchen/_posts/2016-11-8-vegan-pad-thai.md

   feature: 241-11.jpg
 ---

-I love pad thai almost as much as I love [japchae](http://eastmeetskitchen.com/videos/recipes/japchae-korean-stirfry-noodles/), and that's saying a lot.
+I love pad Thai almost as much as I love [japchae](http://eastmeetskitchen.com/videos/recipes/japchae-korean-stirfry-noodles/), and that's saying a lot.
 I love how the dish is both slightly savory and sweet.
 I love the mixture of soft noodles, meat and crunchy bean sprouts.

 However, one of the biggest issues after turning vegan is I've had to not only ask that the meat be substituted for tofu, which is actually not that big of a deal, but also that they take out the fish sauce.
-To most people who love pad thai, fish sauce (along with probably tamarind juice) is what makes the flavor of pad thai so amazing.
-So when I started leaving the fish sauce out, I knew the secret to good vegan pad thai was all how I would make my [vegan fish sauce](http://eastmeetskitchen.com/videos/recipes/the-ultimate-vegan-fish-sauce/).
+To most people who love pad Thai, fish sauce (along with probably tamarind juice) is what makes the flavor of pad Thai so amazing.
+So when I started leaving the fish sauce out, I knew the secret to good vegan pad Thai was all how I would make my [vegan fish sauce](http://eastmeetskitchen.com/videos/recipes/the-ultimate-vegan-fish-sauce/).

 <figure>
     <img src="/images/241-5.jpg">